 - Looking ahead (refer to Skill six): Congested city driving leaves very little room for error.
-Identifying and anticipating potential problems is crucial. - Covering the brake: Coach your teen that when they spot a hazard, they should "cover" the brake by taking their foot off the accelerator and holding it over the brake.
+Identifying and anticipating potential problems is crucial. - that when they spot a hazard, they should "cover" the brake by taking their foot off the accelerator and holding it over the brake.
 This will prepare them to slow down or stop suddenly.
 Make sure they don't "ride" the brake.
-Riding the brake confuses other drivers and puts unnecessary wear on the brakes.
+Riding the brake confuses other drivers and puts uppecessary wear on other drivers and puts unnecessary wear on the brakes.